Fiery Greece train collision kills 29, injures at least 85

 Hospital officials in the nearby city of Larissa said at least 25 people had serious injuries.

-“The evacuation process is ongoing and is being carried out under very difficult conditions due to the severity of the collision between the two trains,” Fire Service spokesman Vassilis Varthakoyiannis said.
+“The evacuation process is ongoing and is being carried out under very difficult conditions due to the severity of the collision between the two trains,” said Vassilis Varthakoyiannis, a spokesperson for Greece’s firefighting service.

+The possible cause of the collision was not immediately clear.
+Two rail officials were being questioned by police but had not been detained.

-Passengers who received minor injuries or were unharmed were transported by bus to Thessaloniki, 130 kilometers (80 miles) north of the incident.
-Police took their names as they arrived in an effort to track anyone who may be missing.
+Passengers who received minor injuries or were unharmed were transported by bus to Thessaloniki, 130 kilometers (80 miles) to the north.
+Police took their names as they arrived, in an effort to track anyone who may be missing.

 “Our carriage didn’t derail, but the ones in front did and were smashed,” he said, visibly shaken.